 So think of the Revival Cardigan Casual Crochet Along as your chance to join in on a fun, low key sweater-making project.
 You might possibly use up some stash yarn, you can find some community support and definitely have something positive to count on for the next month.

 Fall behind?
 No problem.
 Just catch up whenever you feel like it.
+Catching up on this after the CAL concluded?
+Just fine.
 Seriously.
 Consider this an open-ended, no-stress invitation to crochet yourself sane over the coming weeks.

 How This Casual Crochet Along Will Work

 When you purchase my PDFs, you are doing so much to support my family.
 Like literally putting food on our table and shoes on our feet.
-So as a thank you for all of you who invest in us in this way, especially right now, I wanted to just give you the whole pattern in advance to work as quickly as you’d like.
+So as a thank you for all of you who invest in us in this way, especially right now.

 Printable PDF = Basically a Mini Ebook